rezaf/simple_chat/README.md

 Two endpoints are exposed:
 - `/user/:id/messages`
-  - You can `GET` a list messages in JSON format for a specific user id from this endpoint
+  - You can `GET` a list messages in JSON format for a specific user id from this endpoint.
 - `/messages`
-  - You can `POST` a message here
+  - You can `POST` a message here.

 Running the specs
 -----------------